knikolla/ops-docs/practices/0004-github-issues-sizing.md

 ## Size

-1. Extra Small - most requirements are understood, relatively easy, likely completed in a day or less.
+1. Extra Small - Most requirements are understood, relatively easy, likely completed in a day or less.

 1. Small - A little bit of thought and effort required, similar work has been